gggeek/pinba_php/README.md

     # and, once you have finished all testing related work:
     ./tests/ci/vm.sh cleanup

 By default, tests are run using php 7.4 in a Container based on Ubuntu 20 Focal.
+The data is sent to a container running the original Pinba server.

-You can change the version of PHP and Ubuntu in use by setting the environment variables PHP_VERSION and UBUNTU_VERSION before building the Container.
+You can change the version of PHP and Ubuntu in use by setting the environment variables `PHP_VERSION` and `UBUNTU_VERSION` before building the Containers.

+You can switch the target Container used for the testsuite to one running Pinba2 by setting the environment variables `PINBA_SERVER=pinba2` and `PINBA_PORT=3002` before starting the Containers.

 ### Testing tips